 Pneumonia is an infection that inflames air sacs in one or both lungs, which may fill with fluid.Pneumonia is an infection that can affect one or both lungs.
 It is caused by viruses, bacteria, or fungi, but the most common type of pneumonia is bacterial.
 It is possible to catch bacterial and viral pneumonia from others through inhalation of droplets from a sneeze or cough.
-All symptoms should be evaluated by your doctor for an accurate diagnosis and treatment plan.
+All symptoms should be evaluated by your doctor of internal medicine Manhattan for an accurate diagnosis and treatment plan.

 Aspiration pneumonia is caused when bacteria are inhaled into your lungs from saliva, food, or drink.
 You’re more likely to develop aspiration pneumonia if you have problems swallowing or if you are affected by alcohol, illicit drugs, or some types of medications.

 People who are already ill or who have compromised immune systems are more prone to aspiration pneumonia.